 All data from the game is available at Racer Data.

+Part B assumes students have been exposed to paired and two-sample t-tests.
 This activity uses the Racer game to demonstrate the challenges in drawing conclusions in hypothesis tests.
 Students recognize that multiple sources of bias and confounding variables can cause the p-value to be unreliable.
 The emphasis is on using data to draw conclusions, even when the standard assumptions for hypothesis tests may not hold.

 Thanks to Grinnell students Gemma Nash and Nadiradze, Mariam Nadiradze for creating, editing and maintaining the on-line game.